favalosdev/political-leanings-predictor/README.md

 ## Core assumptions

 So, the task of extracting which tweets are known to be as pertaining to certain political ideology kind of defeats the purpose of this model.
 However, some assumptions can be made despite of not being entirely accurate.
-That said, this model relies on the assumption that if a candidate or spokeperson's of a political party likes or endorses some tweet, then that same tweet can be considered as a representative, ideological corpus of text.
+That said, this model relies on the assumption that if a candidate or spokeperson's of a political party likes or endorses some tweet, then that tweet can be considered as an ideologically representative corpus of text.

 ## General workflow